qdot/reztunes/README.txt

 ============

- Once you have a build of the bundle file, either from building it yourself or downloading it from elsewhere, drop it in ~/Library/iTunes/iTunes Plugins/
+ Once you have a build of the bundle file, either from building it yourself or downloading it from elsewhere, drop it in

+* Mac - ~/Library/iTunes/iTunes Plugins/
+* Windows - C:\Program Files\iTunes\iTunes Plugins\

  It should now be selectable from the visualisations menu.
-The vibrator will only run while the saver is active, providing you with at least a rudimentary boss-key ( Apple-T ).
+The vibrator will only run while the saver is active, providing you with at least a rudimentary boss-key ( Apple-T / Control-T ).

 License
 =======